danielyxie/bitburner/markdown/bitburner.ns.trywriteport.md

 RAM cost: 0 GB

-Attempts to write data to the specified Netscript Port.
+Attempts to write data to the specified Netscript port.
 If the port is full, the data will not be written.
 Otherwise, the data will be written normally.